Samsung Galaxy Z Fold 7 PhoneArena Camera Score revealed: The 200MP sensor helps, but not enough

 We may earn a commission if you make a purchase from the links on this page.

-It comes with a fresh new (and quite outstanding!) exterior design, larger screens, improved performance, and, most importantly, enhanced cameras.
+Samsung just lifted the veil off its majorly improved Galaxy Z Fold 7foldable phone.
+It comes with a fresh new (and quite outstanding!) exterior design, larger screens, improved performance, and, most importantly, enhanced cameras, which is potentially the biggest upgrade here.

-Like its predecessor and most standard Galaxy flagships, the Galaxy Z Fold 7 features a triple camera system at the rear, as well as the standard for the model two selfie cameras, one situated on the outer screen and one on the inide (which is no longer under the display).
-However, two out of these five cameras are "new" ones, potentially improving the value proposition here.
+Like its predecessor and most standard Galaxy flagships, the Galaxy Z Fold 7 features a triple camera system at the rear, as well as the standard for the model two selfie cameras, one situated on the outer screen and one on the inside (which is no longer under the display).
+Two of the cameras are new, which might potentially help the Galaxy Z Fold 7 achieve a much better camera potential than its predecessor.

-Galaxy Z Fold 7 camera upgrades: What we know so far
+Galaxy Z Fold 7 camera hardware comparison

 Galaxy Z Fold 7 | Galaxy Z Fold 6 |